themeteorchef/adding-a-beta-invitation-system-to-your-meteor-application/adding-a-beta-invitation-system-to-your-meteor-application.md

 The next two routes are one in the same, but each have a unique function.
 The first `signup` route takes our user to our `/signup` page.
 But notice: we're setting a `Session` variable called `betaToken` to an empty string.
 Why?

 In our next route, `signup/:token` we offer an alternative version of our route that expects a token to be passed.
 Here, we set the `betaToken` session variable to be equal to the the token being passed to the route.
-This is accessed by looking at the params object given to us by Iron Router `@params.token`. **Note**: the `@` here is just CoffeeScript shorthand for `this.`.
+This is accessed by looking at the params object given to us by Iron Router `@params.token`.

+And just so you know, the `@` here is just CoffeeScript shorthand for `this.`.

 In our first `/signup` route, we set our `betaToken` to be an empty string so that if our user moves away from our signup page, their token isn't left in the `Session` state.
 This is a little detail to prevent information from leaking out where it shouldn't.